guneetsinghchatha/subreddit_downloader/README.md

 This subreddit downloader downloads all posts and comments in a subreddit

-Using the reddit API is extremely challenging after the update as there is no way to download the entire subreddit contents

-For people working on NLP projects wasting a lot of time on the data collection process is not really worth it
+For a tutorial to use this program please follow this medium article -

-This script makes use of the pushshift API ( https://github.com/pushshift/api ) to download the entire dump
+This script makes use of the pushshift API ( https://github.com/pushshift/api ) to download the entire dump of posts and comments in a specific subreddit

 Simply replace the subreddit name in the fourth line of code and run the script

 It will download two files one for all the posts and one for all the comments

-Please note pushshift has request limitations -
+# Please note pushshift has rate limitations -

 repeated 429 error codes will result in blocklisting of IP